gerivanc/dnapass-password-generator/DNAPASSCALCULATION.md

 # 🧪 Example
 For a 12-character password:

-Select sequences (e.g., "TTATAA" + "gattaca") → "TTATAAGATTACA".
+Select sequences (e.g., "GCAANNGTCTCN" + "GCAATTGTCTCA") → "GCAATTGTCTCA".
 Trim to 12 characters: "TTATAAGATTAC".
 Resolve ambiguities (if any): Already resolved in this case.
 Convert ~85% to lowercase: "ttataagattac".